logo for smoker-cooking.com

 In my smoker under the fire have about an inch of water and add wet smoking chips (the water dries in short time and smokes soon after).

-When the fuel is hot almost flames sprinkle Rosemary, Garlic and if people are getting to nosey a few Hot pepper or Habanero’s, red, brown or orange all do the trick and get people out of your face fast (I’m talking about lookie loons they don’t care just want to be where the action is.) someone that want to learn don’t mine sharing never do it the same way every time anyway.
+When the fuel is hot and almost flaming, sprinkle rosemary, garlic and if people are getting to nosey a few hot peppers or habaneros, red, brown or orange all do the trick and get people out of your face fast (I’m talking about lookie loos - they don’t care - just want to be where the action is).
+Someone that wants to learn, I don’t mind sharing.
+I never do it the same way every time anyway.

-Then add wet smoking chips to cool down the fire flames a bit, at this point I check on my meats or Salmon’s
+Then add wet smoking chips to cool down the fire flames a bit, and at this point I check on my meat's or Salmon’s internal temperature.

-With meat’s I dab, (with a baste mop), with wine which is spiced to wash off anything off the meat that might have come into the smoking are from the fire box area.
+With meats I dab, (with a baste mop), with wine which is spiced to wash off anything off the meat that might have come into the smoking area from the fire box area.

-Close the lid on the smoking area and check you hot box area if there are no ashes floating out of the fire box area, close the lid to your fire box.
+Close the lid on the smoking area and check the hot box area.
+If there are no ashes floating out of the fire box area, close the lid to your fire box.

-Have been cooking over fifty years and there is no real right ways to cook there are some wrong ways.
-For year cooked rib my way and then upon return from college my son cooked some ribs I now enjoy preferring his ribs to mine, he also cook’s the Prime Rib in the Holidays.
+I have been cooking over fifty years and there is no real right way to cook. but there are some wrong ways.
+For years I've cooked ribs my way and then upon return from college my son cooked some ribs.
+I now enjoy the flavor of his ribs to mine.
+He also cooks the prime rib during the holidays.

 Why Fix It If It Ain't Broke?